-• Segregation of Duties means that there are processes and procedures to require that duties must be divided among a number people so that no one person or group can obtain church cash by fraud.
+• Segregation of Duties means that there are processes and procedures to require that duties must be divided among a number of people so that no one person or group can obtain church cash by fraud.

 The following are done by different individuals for segregation of duties.
-No one group handles more than one step:
+No one group manages more than one step:

 - Cash receipt counting and deposit - Counters count the money. - There must be at least two unrelated members present.
-(No one else should enter the Volunteer Room during the counting.) - Entering contributions and reconciling to the deposit receipt - Receipts are posted to ACS by the bookkeeper. - Invoice and voucher approval - Review by responsible vestry officer or rector - Creation and entry of the payable expense and check preparation by the bookkeeper - All checks must have proper backup invoice or voucher/documentation of justification for expenditure, and approved requisition - An invoice in the case of a routine bill like electricity - A voucher and accompanying receipt in the case of a check request without an invoice - Check signing - Every check requires two signatures by non-related, vestry-approved persons - Payroll payments [electronic and checks] are signed/released by persons approved by the vestry
+(No one else should enter the Volunteer Room during the counting.) - Entering contributions and reconciling to the deposit receipt - Receipts are posted to Realm by the bookkeeper. - Invoice and voucher approval - Review by responsible Vestry officer or Rector - Creation and entry of the payable expense and check preparation by the bookkeeper - All checks must have a proper backup invoice or voucher/documentation of justification for expenditure, and approved requisitions - An invoice in the case of a routine bill like electricity - A voucher and accompanying receipt in the case of a check request without an invoice - Check signing - Every check requires two signatures by non-related, Vestry-approved persons - Electronic payroll payments are released by people approved by the Vestry

-- Check mailing or distributing - The person mailing or distributing the checks does not have check signature authority - The person mailing or distributing the checks will review all checks for proper signature. - Checking and Savings Account Reconciliations - The bookkeeper performs the reconciliation to document agreement between the bank statements and the computer system. - $\circ\,$ The Treasurer reviews and verifies agreement to the corresponding general leger account(s).
+- Check mailing or distributing - The person mailing or distributing the checks does not have check signature authority - The person mailing or distributing the checks will review all checks for proper signature. - Checking and Savings Account Reconciliations - The bookkeeper performs the reconciliation to document agreement between the bank statements and the computer system. - $\circ\,$ The Treasurer reviews and verifies agreement to the corresponding general ledger account(s).